PHOTOGRAPHY

 LEADING LINES

-Leading lines help direct viewers through the image and focus their attention on important elements.
-Look for natural geometric lines, paths or patterns that create a sense of depth and guide the eye toward the main subject of the photo.
+Leading lines help direct viewers through the image and focus their attention on essential elements.
+Look for natural geometric lines, paths, or patterns that create a sense of depth and guide the eye toward the photo’s main subject.

 AUTHENTIC ANGLES

-Though photographing on various horizontal angles can create a sense of dynamic appeal, we always want our images to be grounded in reality and authenticity.
-The subjects of our photos should never feel small, or warped, or stretched to heroic proportions.
+Though photographing from various horizontal angles can create a sense of dynamic appeal, we always want our images grounded in reality and authenticity.
+The subjects of our photos should never feel small, warped, or stretched to heroic proportions.
 Therefore, shots should be limited to an even angle of 0º, or slightly below level by –10º to –25º.
-Never shoot from a higher angle or from a bird’s-eye view.
+Never shoot from a higher angle or a bird’s-eye view.

-A compelling image requires the right balance of many elements: composition, casting, lighting, equipment and more.
-This section offers general recommendations for approaching some of the most common of these factors.
+A compelling image requires the right balance of many elements: composition, casting, lighting, equipment, and more.
+This section offers general recommendations for approaching some of the most common factors.

 LIGHTING